 Four things stack up, and once you can name them, the meals feel less personal.

 2. Neophobia kicks in.
 Between roughly 18 months and 3 years, children develop an instinctive wariness of unfamiliar foods.
-It's evolutionary protection (an early human toddler eating any berry was a dead toddler), not defiance.
+It's evolutionary protection (an early human child eating any berry was a dead child), not defiance.

 4. Sensory wiring differs.
 Some children are genuinely more sensitive to textures, temperatures, and flavors.
-This is neurological, not behavioral, and it's why "just one bite" feels much harder for some kids than others.
+This is neurological, not behavioral.
+It's why "just one bite" feels much harder for some kids than others.

 Starting solids (6–12 months)